semgrep/semgrep-docs/docs/deployment/local-to-scp-scans.md

 ### Sample values

-The following is an example of the variables you'd need to create, along with sample values:
+The following is an example of the variables you'd need to create to generate links in SCP, along with sample values:

 ```console
 # Set the repository URL